 Things break that need fixing.
-Stuff needs to be built or rebuilt.
+Buildings, bridges, and roads need to be built or rebuilt.
 Items need to be moved.
 Who’s going to take care of all that?
 The plumber.
 The electrician.
 The nurse.
 The truck driver.
 The IT person.
 That’s who.

 Popular Skilled Trades if You’re Undecided

 - Solar Energy Technician: You are responsible for installing, repairing, and maintaining solar panels found on structures.
 This career can be prepared for via a trade school or online college plus on-the-job training.
-Training takes thirteen months.
-The median annual salary is $40K, and the job outlook is 105 percent.
-It’s the fastest growing career with 11,800 new positions opening between now and 2026.
+Training takes approximately 13 months.

 - Wind Turbine Technician: You’ll install, repair, and maintain wind turbines.
 You’ll need an associate degree in wind energy technology, plus one year of on-the-job training.